Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Retrospective Intent Discovery Evaluation

 \subsection{Inducing \silverintents}

-Given a set of unlabeled conversational logs we split it evenly to train and test sets.
+Given a set of unlabeled user utterances from conversational logs we randomly split it to train and test sets.
 The train set is used to induce \silverintents, while the test set is used for evaluation.
 The motivation of the train-test split is three-fold: (i) enabling to evaluate how consistent is the Oracle itself to ensure the emerging \silverintents are representative of the entire data; (ii) preserving an option to evaluate supervised intent discovery methods in future work; (iii) using the Oracle test set results to estimate upper bound test performance.

-Given the split, we apply the Oracle to predict the intent of each utterance in the train set.
+We apply the Oracle to predict the intent of each utterance in the train set.
 Utterances on which the Oracle confidence was below a pre-specified threshold are placed in a \emph{none} cluster.
-Next, we sort all \oracleintents based on their predicted prevalence in the train set, and define the top ranked ones as the \silverintents.
-Specifically, here, we select the top intents that cover $80\%$ of the utterances in the train set (excluding utterances that belong to the \emph{none} cluster), but one can use other criteria in this context.
+Next, we sort all \oracleintents based on their predicted prevalence, and define the top $K$ ranked ones as the \silverintents, where ranking criteria can vary.
+Each of the \silverintents corresponds to a cluster of user utterances mapped to it.